 Congratulations to Tomitribe Award Recipients!

-César is a community leader for the Guatemala Java User Group (GJUG) and JEspanol organization, a committee organizer for the Oracle User Group Guatemala (OUGG), a member of the Null Pointers Java band, a speaker at JUGs and Java conferences, and an active blogger.
+César is a GJUG and JEspanol organization community leader, an OUGG committee organizer, a Null Pointers Java band member, JUGs and Java conference speaker, and blogger.
 He is the founder of tFactory, an OSS web GUI that manages Apache Tomcat instance.

-David is co-founder of Tomitribe, member of the ASF and a veteran of Open Source & Java EE.
-He has been implementing and defining Java EE specifications for 10+ years with a strong drive to see Java EE simple, testable, and as light as Java SE.
-David is co-founder of OpenEJB and Geronimo, and an Expert Group member for: EJB 3, Java EE 6-8, JMS 2.1 and Java EE Security API.
+David is the Founder of Tomitribe, member of the ASF and a veteran of OSS & Java EE for 10+ years.
+David is the co-founder of OpenEJB and Geronimo, and an Expert Group member for: EJB 3, Java EE 6-8, JMS 2.1 and Java EE Security API.